All you need to plan and schedule your social media posts

-Then, if you're on the free Individual Plan, click the Connect More button at the bottom left of your dashboard and then click Page or Group under the Facebook option.
+Then, if you're on the Free Plan, click the Connect More button at the bottom left of your dashboard and then click Page or Group under the Facebook option.

-If you're on a paid plan (Awesome, Business, Enterprise), click on the Add a Social Account button at the top left of your dashboard and then choose Facebook Page or Facebook Group.
+If you're on a paid plan (Pro, Business, Enterprise), click on the Add a Social Account button at the top left of your dashboard and then choose Facebook Page or Facebook Group.